 BYU looks to extend streak vs Pepperdine

-BOTTOM LINE: Brigham Young looks for its sixth straight win in the head-to-head series over Pepperdine.
-In its last five wins against the Waves, Brigham Young has won by an average of 16 points.
+BOTTOM LINE: Brigham Young looks for its seventh straight win in the head-to-head series over Pepperdine.
+Brigham Young has won by an average of 15 points in its last six wins over the Waves.
 Pepperdine’s last win in the series came on Feb.
-9, 2017, a 99-83 victory.
+9, 2017, a 99-83 win.

-SAVVY VETERANS: Both of these teams have leaned heavily on their seniors this year.
-Alex Barcello, Matt Haarms and Brandon Averette have combined to account for 47 percent of Brigham Young’s scoring this season.
-For Pepperdine, Colbey Ross, Kene Chukwuka and Jade’ Smith have collectively scored 40 percent of the team’s points this year, including 46 percent of all Waves points over their last five.
+SAVVY VETERANS: Each team has relied heavily on their seniors this year.
+Colbey Ross, Kene Chukwuka and Jade’ Smith have collectively scored 41 percent percent of Pepperdine’s points this season.
+For Brigham Young, Alex Barcello, Matt Haarms and Brandon Averette have scored 46 percent of the team’s points this season.

-IN-CONFERENCE IMPROVEMENT: The Waves have scored 78.3 points per game to West Coast opponents thus far.
-That’s an improvement from the 73.7 per game they put up against non-conference foes.
+DEFENSIVE IMPROVEMENTS: The Waves have allowed just 73.3 points per game across four conference games, an improvement from the 78.4 per game they allowed to non-conference competition.

-KEY FACILITATOR: Ross has made or assisted on 43 percent of all Pepperdine field goals over the last five games.
-Ross has accounted for 14 field goals and 38 assists in those games.
+CREATING OFFENSE: Ross has either made or assisted on 44 percent of all Pepperdine field goals over the last three games.
+The senior guard has accounted for 10 field goals and 25 assists in those games.

-SLIPPING AT 75: Pepperdine is 0-5 when it allows at least 75 points and 6-1 when it holds opponents to less than 75.
+SCORING THRESHOLDS: Pepperdine is 0-5 when its offense scores 70 points or fewer.
+Brigham Young is a perfect 12-0 when it holds opponents to 71 or fewer points and has allowed 64.4 points per game over its last five.

-UNDEFEATED WHEN: Brigham Young is a perfect 10-0 when it scores at least 72 points.
-The Cougars are 2-3 when scoring any fewer than that.
+PERFECT WHEN: Brigham Young is a perfect 12-0 when its defense holds opponents to a field goal percentage of 41 percent or less.
+The Cougars are 1-3 when allowing opponents to shoot any better than that.

-DID YOU KNOW: Brigham Young has made 8.5 3-pointers per game as a collective unit this year, which is second-best among WCC teams.
+DID YOU KNOW: Brigham Young is rated second among WCC teams with an average of 76.9 points per game.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25